 FAQ Interlocking Patio Tiles Q&ACan you put interlocking deck tiles on grass?

 Yes, as Greatmats has interlocking outdoor tiles that will conform to the uneven ground frequently found in this spot.
 This differs from interlocking patio tiles that competitors offer, as they often only work on perfectly flat, firm ground.

 Some choose to put interlocking patio tiles atop decking.
 They usually will snap together, which ensures a secure fit.
 However, some have a straight edge and don’t interlock.
 These tiles may need to be glued down.

 How do you install interlocking patio tiles over concrete that’s uneven?

 Our interlocking decking tiles can be installed on slight concrete imperfections.
 The material conforms, allowing it to match the undulations of a subfloor that has minor cracks or holes.
 The materials deliver a bit of cushioning too, which is nice to have in outdoor patio tiles.
 However, if major cracks in the concrete exist, repair them as much as possible with patching cement before undergoing installation.

 Some of our customers live where heavy rainfall is frequent.
 For those who want to do installs in exceedingly wet areas, we suggest using perforated surfaces with small holes, allowing rain to pass through, rather than pooling on the top.

 Can you place interlocking patio tiles over grass?

 Yes, as ours are easily installable.
 Prepare the area, installing a landscape fabric atop the turf.
 Then begin laying them out on the fabric, working from one corner outward, snapping the units together.
-Should any of the outdoor flooring over grass need to be smaller or to fit around obstacles, just cut them with a utility knife.
+If any of the outdoor flooring over grass needs to be smaller or fit around obstacles, just cut them with a utility knife.

 How To Clean Outdoor Patio Tiles